-The Lycan Shepherd is a breed of dog that includes a blend of the working German Shepherd, the Belgian Malinois, and the Blue Bay Shepherd.
+The Lycan Shepherd is a breed of dog that includes a blend of the working line German Shepherd, the Belgian Malinois, and the Blue Bay Shepherd.

 However, it is being bred for superior intellect, its wolf-like appearance, and obedience.
 The hope is that the breed will have strong problem-solving abilities, maintain its wolfish look with a dark coat, light eyes, and large heads, and be as devoted as its German Shepherd and Belgian Malinois ancestors.

-Blue Bay Shepherd breeders worked to eliminate aggression and shyness in the breed before mating the dogs with German shepherd dogs (GSDs) but breeding them with GSDs and Belgian Malinois reintroduced aggressive tendencies.
+Blue Bay Shepherd breeders worked to eliminate aggression and shyness in the breed before mating the dogs with German shepherd dogs (GSDs) but breeding them with GSDs, and Belgian Malinois reintroduced aggressive tendencies.

 Blue Bay, German, and Malinois are all of high intelligence and love to be mentally engaged in activities, but they might also be stubborn and unpredictable.

 If you are thinking of bringing a Lycan into your home, be ready to commit to serious training but also know that the training is likely to be very effective.

 Want to learn more about the best dog DNA kit on the market?
 We tested every kit on the market to figure out the best.

 It's difficult to predict a breed-wide standard for personality when it comes to Lycan shepherds.
 This is because it is a more recent breed that's still evolving.